-Inclusive Learning Plans (ILPs) are created by Disability Advisers, and specify reasonable adjustments for the programme of study, including assessments, and exams.
+Inclusive Learning Plans (ILPs) are created by SSW Advisers, and specify reasonable adjustments for the programme of study, including assessments, and exams.
 You will be asked to provide medical evidence.
 You should contact Student Support and Wellbeing as soon as possible if you think you might need adapted arrangements for exams.

 Disabled students can apply for full time undergraduate and postgraduate accommodation.
 You're encouraged to disclose specific and/or complex personal care needs at the point of application.
 Prospective students can contact Student Support and Wellbeing to arrange a visit to campus, and together we can identify and accommodate learning and living needs, including necessary reasonable adaptations prior to arrival, and any support from outside agencies.

 If you've got mobility difficulties or use a wheelchair, we offer ground floor rooms with adapted bathrooms.
 Accessible toilet facilities and vehicle parking spaces for disabled students are available throughout the campus.
 At Canterbury, we have a range of accessible rooms.
 At Medway, Pier Quays have studio rooms available for students and we recommend a visit to Pier Quays.
 For further information contact Medway Student Support and Wellbeing.

 We aim to design content to be as accessible as possible.
 We can provide alternative formats for academic reading lists on demand, and we have a number of tools and resources you can use to convert material yourself.
 Our Accessible Information Team can provide specialist advice and support in accessing materials and software.

 For autistic students, we’re able to provide a consistent mentor during your time at Kent.
 Your mentor can help with time management, organising and planning work, and personal issues such as social anxiety.